-- 6. Tie Games Round Robin: There will be a five-minute stop time sudden death overtime period played 4 on 4 if teams are tied at the conclusion of regulation time.
-Each team will receive a single point and if the game is decided in the overtime the winning team will get 2 points.
-The 2 points will be displayed as a shootout win (SOW) on the website.
-If a goal is not scored in the sudden death period, the game will remain a tie in the standings. (exceptions for tie games) - 7.
-If a team is short handed and that carries over into the over time or if a team receives a penalty in the overtime the teams will play 4 on 3.
-If there has been offsetting penalties called that carry over into the overtime or if offsetting penalties are called in the overtime the teams play 4 on 4.
-If a team already shorthanded in the overtime receives another penalty the non-offending team adds a player and the game is played 5 on 3 until the conclusion of the first penalty.
-Following the conclusion of the first penalty and at the first stoppage in play the teams will go back to 4 on 3 until the second penalty ends.
+- If a team is short handed and that carries over into the over time or if a team receives a penalty in the overtime the teams will play 4 on 3. - If there has been offsetting penalties called that carry over into the overtime or if offsetting penalties are called in the overtime the teams play 3 on 3. - If a team already shorthanded in the overtime receives another penalty the non-offending team adds a player and the game is played 5 on 3 until the conclusion of the first penalty.
+The first penalized player returns to the ice creating a 5 on 4.
+Following the conclusion of the first penalty and at the first stoppage in play the teams will go back to 4 on 3 until the second penalty ends. - 9.
+Timing of (Best of) semi-final and final is as follows: (Updated March 2023) For any division playing a best of series (ex: Best 3 no finals) and all Semifinals and Finals every game must be decided.

-8. Timing of (Best of) semi-final and final is as follows: (Updated March 2023) Exceptions to ties: For any division playing a best of series (ex: Best 3 no finals) and all Semifinals and Finals every game must be decided.
 If at the end of regulation, there is a tie teams will change ends.
 20 minutes will be put on the clock and run stop time.
 The teams will play 5 on 5 sudden death until a winner is determined.
 A flood will be required if there is no winner after the first 20-minute overtime.

-- 9. All games including Semifinals and finals will be timed and played the same as regular season.
+- 10. All games including Semifinals and finals will be timed and played the same as regular season.
 The last 5 minutes of the 3rd is stop time with no floods.
-The officials at their discretion can ask to have the clock stopped at any time during the game if there is a long delay due to and injury or other reason. - 10.
-Teams that are delaying the game to gain advantage in the 3rd period could be penalized for delay of game. - 11.
+The officials at their discretion can ask to have the clock stopped at any time during the game if there is a long delay due to and injury or other reason. - 11.
+Teams that are delaying the game to gain advantage in the 3rd period could be penalized for delay of game. - 12.
 For the finals there will be a short trophy presentation following each game prior to the flood.